Valeria Petkova, MSc PhD

 Research

-Dr. Valeria Petkova is currently a postdoc in Daniel Senkowski's lab at the Department of Psychiatry and Psychotherapy, Charité, University Medicine Berlin.
-During her time here in the Brain, Body & Self Lab she used state of the art neuroimaging techniques and behavioral methods to study the perceptual and neural underpinnings of body ownership.
+During her time here in the Brain, Body & Self Lab, Dr. Valeria Petkova used state of the art neuroimaging techniques and behavioral methods to study the perceptual and neural underpinnings of body ownership.
 Dr. Petkova's PhD Thesis title was, "Do I need a body to know who I am?
 Neural Mechanisms of body ownership"--click here for pdf.

 Sample Publications